acegoibniu/AvP2-Auto-Launcher/CONTRIBUTING.md

   6. Push your fork and open a pull-request.

 - **License**
   By contributing, you agree that your contributions will be licensed under the same license as this project.
-See (LICENSE)[LICENSE]
+See [LICENSE](LICENSE).

   ## Questions?
 Feedback?
   Please feel free to open an issue or discussion.